openSUSE/news-o-o/_posts/2023-10-25-os-to-have-logos-competition.md

 ### The Rules of the Contest are as follows:

 * The logo should be licensed under CC-BY-SA 4.0 and allow everyone to use the logo without attribution (BY) if your work is used as a logo for the openSUSE Project.
-Note that the attribution is going to be shown on the conference website.
+Note that the attribution is going to be shown on the project's websites.
 * Design must be original and should not include any third party materials.
 * Both monochromes and color formats are essential for submission.
 * Submissions must be in SVG format.